Reference

 • wacli send react --to PHONE_OR_JID --id MSG_ID [--reaction TEXT] [--sender JID]

-RECIPIENT accepts a JID, phone number, or synced contact/group/chat name.
-If a name is ambiguous, interactive terminals prompt; scripts can pass --pick N. Text sends automatically include a link preview for the first http:// or https:// URL unless --no-preview is passed.
+RECIPIENT accepts a JID, phone number, channel JID (...@newsletter), or synced contact/group/chat name.
+If a name is ambiguous, interactive terminals prompt; scripts can pass --pick N. Sending to channels requires channel posting permission.
+File sends to channels use WhatsApp's unencrypted newsletter media upload and pass the returned media handle through whatsmeow.SendRequestExtra.
+Text sends automatically include a link preview for the first http:// or https:// URL unless --no-preview is passed.
 Voice notes require OGG/Opus audio and use optional ffprobe/ffmpeg metadata when available.
 Stickers require 512x512 WebP input and are stored locally as sticker media after sending.
 Static stickers are capped at 100 KiB; animated stickers are capped at 500 KiB and carry animation metadata in the outgoing proto.
+Status broadcasts are sent to status@broadcast; text statuses can carry background color and font metadata, and media statuses reuse the file upload path with optional captions.

 Send-file uploads and media downloads are capped at 100 MiB to avoid reading or writing unexpectedly large payloads in one command.